marcusoftnet/marcusoftnet.github.io/_posts/2014-05-28-what-i-missed-longed-for-happy-to-not.md

 ### Not missed

 I don't miss the stress about checking my twitter stream.
 I have now decided to do that 3 times a day.
-20 minutes max when i get into the office, after lunch and when I get home.
+20 minutes max when I get into the office, after lunch and when I get home.
 I will not install any apps to check social media for me, but will have to go through the "hassle" of opening a browser.